GitHubDragonFly/HTML_CSS_JS_Flask/README.md

    - for FBX viewer, you can experiment with the above just by changing the first line to: `https://raw.githubusercontent.com/mrdoob/three.js/master/examples/models/fbx/cloth.fbx,`
  - See GLTF / DRACO / DAE / STL examples in the `Images` folder, most of which were downloaded from [Three.js](https://github.com/mrdoob/three.js) and there is more examples there if you bother checking it out (all of them should be accessible in all viewers via the URL option targeting `raw.githubusercontent.com`, just like the links above show)
  - TGA (Truevision TGA or TARGA) texture viewer is fully functional in online preview:
-   - it only serves a purpose of showing `tga` file applied to a cube
+   - it only serves a purpose of showing `tga` file when applied to a cube
-   - source could be either local files or online files via their URLs (multiple URLs need to be comma separated), like the following:
+   - source could be either local `tga` files or online files via their URLs (multiple URLs need to be comma separated), like the following:
    - `https://raw.githubusercontent.com/mrdoob/three.js/master/examples/textures/crate_grey8.tga, https://raw.githubusercontent.com/mrdoob/three.js/master/examples/textures/crate_color8.tga`
    - texture switching button ("T") will let you switch between multiple textures